truebelief/cc-TreeAIBox-plugin-install/README.md

 AI-Enhanced Toolset for 3D Tree Processing: A CloudCompare Plugin (alpha 0.1)

-This is a Python Plugin for CloudCompare.
-You can register the python file `TreeAIBox.py` as the main program.
+This is a Python Plugin for CloudCompare with hatch setup.
+The main program is the python file `TreeAIBox.py`.

+**Note:** Tested only in Windows OS, RTX3090 (VRAM: 24GB) With CUDA

 This is just a fresh prototype with bugs and imperfections.
 I will release a stable version after enough tests.
 The code format also needs standardization.

-**Note:** Tested only in Windows OS, RTX3090 (VRAM: 24GB) With CUDA; I am currently making the TreeAIBox installable akin to the 3DFin plugin, thanks to Romain Janvier's suggestion!

 <div align="center">
   <img src="https://github.com/user-attachments/assets/dcf4e7de-adea-493f-9fff-04e082efa2d1" width="30%" alt="20240822_TreeAIBoxQSM">